grandadmiral-thrawn/metQC/_posts/2015-02-20-checks-on-air-temperature-and-wind-in-portal.markdown

     * NaN values are "M"

 * Add
-    * If sonic temp is "I" then replace sonic mean, sonic x-vector, sonic y-vector, sonic direction, sonic std direction with "Q"; If the sonic air temperature standard deviation flag is blank replace it with the sonic air temperature flag.
+    * If sonic temp is "I" then replace sonic mean, sonic x-vector, sonic y-vector, sonic direction, sonic std direction with "Q"
+    * If the sonic air temperature standard deviation flag is blank replace it with the sonic air temperature flag.
 Receive propogated "M" flag from mean speed.

 SOIL TEMP MEAN